I am unable to use my virtual machine on another Mac user account.

 as result the full path to the .pvm bundle is inserted with correct syntax

-Now press Return key, enter password and press Return key again to execute the command.
+Now press Return/Enter key, enter your Mac user account password and press Return/Enter key again to execute the command.

-Note: Console tools do not display password typing symbols.
-Just enter complete password of your user account when prompted and press Enter.
+Note: Terminal does not display password symbols.
+Just enter your password and press Return/Enter.

-e) If you want to share VM with some specific user account(s), run the following commands from Terminal.
+e) If you want to share the virtual machine with some specific user account(s), run the following commands from Terminal:

 sudo chmod -R +a "user_account allow file_inherit,directory_inherit,list,add_file,search,delete,add_subdirectory,delete_child,readattr,writeattr,readextattr,writeextattr,readsecurity" /path_to_VM